JaydenTeoh/ML-Research-Notes/Mathematics for ML/Calculus/1. Derivatives/README.md

 Image from [Lumen Learning](https://courses.lumenlearning.com/ccbcmd-math-1/chapter/unit-circle/)

-The sine of the angle allows us to know the $y$-coordinate of the point along a circle and the cosine of the angle allows us to know the $x$-coordinate of the point along the circle.
+The sine of the angle allows us to know the ratio of the $y$-coordinate of the point to the radius and the cosine of the angle allows us to know the ratio of the $x$-coordinate of the point to the radius.
 As we learnt in high school,

 $$
 \begin{align}